 An internship at Braun, Dieter Rams' former office and the collaboration with the Danish design studio Jacob Jensen - the most influential European design houses - further refined his already strict views.

 In 2007 returned to finish his master degree in design management.

 In the same year he received the Moholy-Nagy László design grant, a 3 year professional scholarship awarded by the Ministry of Education and Culture, the National Office of Research and Technology and the Hungarian Patent Office.

-Based in Budapest, apart from developments in self produced projects, Ssilasi is working independently in the broader fields of design as well as wildlife conservation, through the means of visual arts.
+Based in Budapest, apart from developments in self produced projects, Studio Silasi is open for collaborations in the broader fields of design.